Students

 Michelle Fletcher

-She enjoys studying film scores and soundtracks as well as performing in orchestra pits for opera and theater productions and is fascinated with music cognition.
+She enjoys studying film scores and soundtracks and performing in orchestra pits for opera, theater and ballet productions, and is fascinated with music cognition.
 Offstage, Michelle reads fantasy novels, is an amateur pianist and organist, and enjoys game nights and time spent with friends and family.

 Joe Florance

-Originally from Detroit, Michigan, Joe Florance (they/them) is a first-year Master of Music student at Arizona State University (ASU) studying with Dr. Albie Micklich.
-At ASU, Joe will be performing with the ASU Wind Ensemble and ASU Symphony Orchestra.
+Originally from Detroit, Michigan, Joe Florance (they/them) is a second year Master of Music student at Arizona State University (ASU) studying with Dr. Albie Micklich.
+At ASU, Joe performs with the ASU Wind Ensemble and ASU Symphony Orchestra.
 Their goal at ASU is to continue to refine their craft as a musician while promoting new works by underrepresented composers.

 Joe holds two bachelor’s degrees from the University of Maryland (UMD) in Bassoon Performance (BM) studying with Joseph Grimmer and in Music Education (BME).
-During their time at UMD, they performed with the Wind Orchestra and the Symphony Orchestra working under the batons of Dr. Michael Votta, Maestro David Neely, and Dr. Andrea Brown.
+During their time at UMD, Joe worked under the batons of Dr. Michael Votta, Maestro David Neely, and Dr. Andrea Brown.
 Joe also had numerous opportunities to work and perform with chamber groups at UMD including local performances with their wind quintet.

-As an educator, Joe spent the 2022-23 school year student-teaching in public schools at Longfellow Elementary School in Columbia, MD and Walt Whitman High School in Bethesda, MD.
-In these internships, they worked with band, orchestra, and jazz students from grades 3-6 and 9-12 alongside mentor teachers.
-Joe has a strong passion for public education and plans to continue to work with public school music students while living in Arizona.
+As an educator, Joe spent the 2022-23 school year student-teaching at Longfellow Elementary School in Columbia, MD and Walt Whitman High School in Bethesda, MD.
+In these internships, they worked with band, orchestra, and jazz students alongside mentor teachers.
+Joe has a strong passion for public education and continues to advocate for public and equitable access to quality music education.

 In their spare time, Joe loves to travel and has been to 45 US states and 20 countries.
-Most recently, they spent a month traveling across Asia which included attending the International Double Reed Society conference at Mahidol University in Nakhon Pathom, Thailand.
-At home, Joe can be found cooking, reading, or playing video games, when they’re not too busy practicing.
+At home, Joe can be found cooking, reading, hiking, cycling, or playing video games when they’re not too busy practicing.

 Ben Kearns

-Ben Kearns is a second-year DMA student in Bassoon Performance at Arizona State University.
+Ben Kearns (He/They) is a third-year DMA student in Bassoon Performance at Arizona State University.
 He received his Bachelor’s of Music in Bassoon Performance from Mansfield University of Pennsylvania in 2020, and his Master’s of Music in Bassoon Performance at Arizona State University in 2022.

-Kearns grew up in Macedon and Palmyra, New York and was active in his high school band and choir.
-Always excited to try new things, Kearns jumped from instrument to instrument, starting on piano, then trombone, then clarinet, then saxophone, and then finally bassoon.
+Kearns grew up in Macedon and Palmyra, New York, and was active in his high school band and choir.
+Always excited to try new things, Kearns jumped from instrument to instrument, starting on piano, trombone, clarinet, and saxophone and finally getting his hands on a bassoon.

-A musician with a variety of musical interests and styles, Kearns enjoys performing Opera and Musical Theater music, chamber music, and contemporary music highlighting underrepresented composers.
+A musician with various musical interests and styles, Kearns enjoys performing opera and musical theater music, chamber music, and contemporary music that highlights underrepresented composers.
 Dedicated to working in newer mediums of contemporary music, Kearns has studied electronic music and programs like MaxMSP, Ableton, and Reason.
-He plans to use these tools to work with composers to create new soundscapes that can be made possible by the bassoon, as well as in chamber ensembles.
-Kearns has been invited to teach Bassoon at Mansfield University summer music camps and his high school, where he was able to share the wonders of the bassoon and reed-making with young musicians.
+He plans to use these tools to work with composers to create new soundscapes that can be made possible by the bassoon as a solo instrument and in chamber ensembles.
+Kearns has been invited to teach Bassoon at Mansfield University summer music camps and his high school, where he shared the wonders of the bassoon and reed-making to young musicians.

 Outside of classical music, Kearns enjoys nearly all kinds of popular music.
-He enjoys going hunting for old records, playing table-top roleplaying games and video games with friends, cooking, taking care of his plants, and cuddling with his cat.
+He enjoys hunting for old records (a HUGE Zia fanboy!), playing tabletop roleplaying and video games with friends, cooking, and caring for his growing plant collection.

 Aviel Martinez-Mason